DingXiaoH/RepMLP/README.md

 The latest version: https://arxiv.org/abs/2112.11081

 Compared to the old version, we no longer use RepMLP Block as a plug-in component in traditional ConvNets.
 Instead, we build an MLP architecture with RepMLP Block with a hierarchical design.
-RepMLPNet shows a favorable trade-off, compared to the other vision MLP models including ResMLP, gMLP, S2-MLP, etc.
+RepMLPNet shows favorable performance, compared to the other vision MLP models including MLP-Mixer, ResMLP, gMLP, S2-MLP, etc.

 The overlap between the two versions is the Structural Re-parameterization method (Localtiy Injection) that equivalently merges conv into FC.
+The architectural designs presented in the latest version significantly differ from the old version (ResNet-50 + RepMLP).

 Old version: https://arxiv.org/abs/2105.01883